-- All persons on campus will practice social distancing of six feet whenever possible, and a minimum of three feet where six feet is impossible. - Signage will be used throughout campus to support social distancing and proper hygiene norms. - Large gatherings, such as in-person assemblies, are prohibited. - Students will be mindful of the social distancing and health practices as instructed, or they will not be allowed on campus. - No more students will be admitted into a restroom at a time than there are sinks.
+- All persons on campus will practice social distancing of six feet whenever possible. - Signage will be used throughout campus to support social distancing and proper hygiene norms. - Large gatherings, such as in-person assemblies, are prohibited. - Students will be mindful of the social distancing and health practices as instructed, or they will not be allowed on campus. - No more students will be admitted into a restroom at a time than there are sinks.
 Support staff will monitor our restroom breaks and will manage this.